jbcodeforce/java-studies/docs/quarkus.md

 * `./mvnw quarkus:add-extension -Dextensions="container-image-docker"`
 * **vert.x**: `./mvnw quarkus:add-extension -Dextensions="vertx"`
 * **jib**: to do container image build.
 See [note here](https://quarkus.io/guides/container-image) `./mvnw quarkus:add-extension -Dextensions="container-image-jib"`
-* **kogito**:  `./mvnw quarkus:add-extension -Dextensions="kogito"`
+* **[kogito](https://kogito.kie.org)**:  `./mvnw quarkus:add-extension -Dextensions="kogito"`

-### Docker build
+## Docker build

 `./mvnw clean package -Dnative -Dquarkus.container-image.build=true` and push it to repository: `./mvnw clean package -Dquarkus.container-image.push=true`

-To avoid downloading all the maven jars while using multistage dockerfile and to keep the current executable started with `quarkus:dev` running on the same network as other dependent components, use a simple docker file for development that has java and maven:
+To avoid downloading all the maven jars while using multistage Dockerfile and to keep the current executable started with `quarkus:dev` running on the same network as other dependent components, use a simple docker file for development that has java and maven:

 ```dockerfile
 FROM maven:3.6.3-jdk-11